Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: TGRET for Topological Graviton Mass Generation

-For the polarization tensor of the graviton field $h_{\mn}^{}$ in the TMG theory, it can be expressed as the tensor product of the polarization vectors of YM gauge fields, namely, $\epP^{\mn} \!\!=\! \epP^{\mu}\epP^{\nu}\hs$.\ This is equivalent to decomposing the tensor product of two vector representations of the little group into an irreducible representation\,\cite{Rumbutis:2022gqh}.\ Then, using Eq.\eqref{eq:epP=epL+epT} and the relation $\epL^{\mu}\!=\hsm\epS^{\mu}\!+\hsm v^{\mu}$, we further derive the physical polarization tensor $\epP^{\mu\nu}$ of the graviton field as follows:
+For the polarization tensor of graviton field $h_{\mn}^{}$ in the TMG theory, it can be expressed as the tensor product of the polarization vectors of the YM gauge fields, namely, $\epP^{\mn} \!\!=\! \epP^{\mu}\epP^{\nu}\hs$.\ This is equivalent to decomposing the tensor product of two vector representations of the little group into an irreducible representation\,\cite{Rumbutis:2022gqh}.\ Then, using the formula \eqref{eq:epP=epL+epT} and the relation $\epL^{\mu}\!=\hsm\epS^{\mu}\!+\hsm v^{\mu}$, we further derive the physical polarization tensor $\epP^{\mu\nu}$ of the graviton field as follows:

 where we denote $\tepT^{\,\mu}\!\equiv\!\bepT^{\,\mu}\!+\! v^\mu$ and $v^\mu\!=\!\epL^\mu\!-\!\epS^\mu\!=\!O(m/E)$ is an energy-suppressed quantity under high energy expansion.\ In the above, we have defined the scalar polarization tensor and transverse polarization tensor: \beq \epS^{\mn} = \epS^\mu\epS^\nu \,, \epT^{\mn} = \epT^{\,\mu}\epT^{\,\nu}\,, \bepT^{\,\mn} = \bepT^{\,\mu}\bepT^{\,\nu} = -\epT^{\mn} \hs, \eeq which are the unphysical polarizations of the graviton field in the TMG theory.